Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

 Overall, the core technology is the same, but the cloud is spread out across a network of data centers, while a regular VPS is only hosted on one data center.

 Cloud Hosting Explained

-The word “cloud” gets thrown around a lot, and it’s often used for any service that hosts files on a remote server, instead of a local physical server.
+The word “cloud” gets thrown around a lot, and it’s often used for any service that hosts files on a remote server, instead of a local single physical server.